WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Huh.
 And here I thought 2015's Headless was the most depressing slasher flick I've seen.

 With this kind of concept, it's not hard to say that this is a movie that will not cater to everybody's taste, this including horror fanatics.
 One big nitpick I have with Crazy Murder is that the situations the killer vagrant goes through are a little too convenient on his part, with hardly anybody seem to be around to take notice of the murders and vileness he commits.
-After all the repetitive cycle of violence that honestly didn't go anywhere, (except, of course, shock us) I was left wondering how exactly is this guy still around killing people over the span of a year when, with today's advancements in technology, he could have been easily caught within a few months.
-In fact, he did a few things that will surely grab some a lot of people's attention (crash a car, dress up in nothing but duct tape and a knife taped unto his mouth, kill someone in broad daylight, just to name a few) and yet, nobody ever reported this as something suspicious?
+After all the repetitive cycle of shocking violence, I'm left wondering how exactly is this guy still around killing people over the span of a year when, with today's advancements in technology, he could have been easily caught within a few months.
+In fact, he did a few things that will surely grab a lot of people's attention (crash a car, dress up in nothing but duct tape and a knife taped unto his mouth, kill someone in broad daylight, just to name a few) and yet, nobody ever reported this as something suspicious or dangerous?
 Perhaps they did and the film just decided not to show it to maintain the single person focus, but a little conflict couldn't hurt.

 Special effects are also terrifyingly realistic and the few shock scenes are actually hard to un-see, which may be a good or a bad thing depending on how well you can take the punches.
 Overall, I say Crazy Murder works as a disgustingly disturbing dark look into the possible unforgiving bowels of society.
 Some people will hate it, some people will understand it, and I'm sure a good 0.6% are probably out "purging" the homeless right now in fear of something like this happening because it is just that upsetting.
 Me?
 I'm gonna avoid seeing this film (ever) again but I am not gonna stop people from trying this.
 If you will see it, just remember there are no happy endings in this one.